koluch/esbuild-plugin-sass/.github/pull_request_template.md

-Please, make sure you did all these steps before submitting PR:
+Please, make sure you did all these steps when submitting PR:

 - [ ] Update CHANGELOG.md, if needed
 - [ ] Update README.md, if needed